7 nights: 2 x OSLO, 3 x BALESTRAND, 2 x BERGEN

 When it comes to being in the great outdoors you should take exactly the same type of clothing you would in the UK, that is, be prepared for the sun, be prepared for the rain.
 As they say in Norway 'There is no such thing as bad weather, just bad clothing'.

 Ha, you're on your own here!
 Both the Kvikne's Hotel and the Midtnes Hotel are family owned and managed and both offer quality accommodation with genuinely attentive service and CARE.
-At the Kvikne's Hotel you will have their wonderful buffet dinner in the evening whereas at the Midtnes Hotel you will be served a 3-course set dinner (though preferences will be catered for).
+At the Kvikne's Hotel you will have their wonderful buffet dinner in the evening whereas at the Midtnes Hotel your stay is on a bed and breakfast basis only, leaving you free to eat at alternative places in Balestrand.
 The Kvikne's Hotel has a secluded outdoor area where you can swim in the fjord, Balholm Bar with drinks and a bistro menu and a souvenir shop.
 It is located directly alongside the fjord with gardens that run straight down to the water's edge whereas the Midtnes Hotel is set back slightly, with wonderful views of the fjord, and provides an intimate, more 'homely' hotel experience, not least due to the attentive care and company provided by Jon Gjeraker, the owner.
 Clearly one hotel is larger than the other and Kviknes Hotel is of serious historical significance (Kaiser Wilhelm was a guest for goodness sake!) but if you were to ask us which one we would want to stay at we would all unequivocally say both.
 Sorry, can't help you here!